flben233/mtmux/README.md

 mtmux is a Go library that enables multiplexing multiple logical streams over multiple TCP tunnels.
 It allows for efficient data transfer by distributing the load across several connections, improving performance and reliability.

+Each data frame from a certain incoming connection will be delivered by a random TCP tunnel so it may avoid QoS issues.

 ```mermaid
 graph LR
     S1[Stream 1]